mmistakes/minimal-mistakes/_pages/programme.md

 permalink: /programme/
 ---

-### The Lecture Programme for the ShanghAI Lectures 2017 is coming soon!!!
+### The Lecture Programme for the ShanghAI Lectures 2017 is coming!!!
 Check back soon!

 ### Lecture 1: Artificial Intelligence: things can be seen differently